14 Langkawi Tips: Skip the Wrong Rental Car and the Jellyfish Sting

 1. Rent a Car — There Are No Taxis

 Langkawi has no metered taxis and very limited Grab service.
-Car rental from airport counters: 80-150 MYR/day (~$17-32).
-Scooter: 35-50 MYR/day.
+Car rental from airport counters runs 80-150 MYR/day (~$17-32).
+Scooters go for 35-50 MYR/day.
 Roads are good, traffic is light, driving is on the left.
-International driving permit technically required but most companies accept foreign licenses.
+An international driving permit is technically required, but most companies accept foreign licenses.

 2. Don't Rent the Cheapest Car

-I rented a Perodua Axia for 80 MYR/day.
-It could not handle the steep road to the Sky Bridge cable car station.
-The AC gave up on hills.
-Spend 20 MYR more for a Myvi or Vios with adequate power.
+A bare-bones Perodua Axia at 80 MYR/day sounds like a bargain until it meets the steep road to the Sky Bridge cable car station — the little engine strains and the AC quits on the hills.
+Spend 20 MYR more for a Myvi or Vios with adequate power and let the island's climbs be somebody else's problem.

 3. Ferry Options from Penang and Kuala Perlis